prebid/prebid.github.io/prebid-video/video-getting-started.md

 If you already have a Prebid integration for banner, you don’t need to do anything differently for outstream video.
 Outstream units use the same creative and line item targeting setup as banner creatives.
 See the [Step by Step Guide to Google Ad Manager Setup]({{site.github.url}}/adops/step-by-step.html) for instructions.
 (If you’re not using Google Ad Manager as your ad server, follow your ad server’s guidelines for setting up your line items.)

 {: .alert.alert-info :}
-**Prebid Server** If you’ve decided to conduct your header bidding auctions server-side rather than on the client, you need to have a Prebid Server account.
-See [Get Started with Prebid Server]({{site.github.url}}/dev-docs/get-started-with-prebid-server.html) to begin your integration.
-After you’ve created an account, you’ll need to pass along the account ID to your developers.
+**Prebid Server** If you’ve decided to conduct your header bidding auctions server-side rather than on the client, you need to have a Prebid Server account or set up your own.
+See the [Prebid Server Overview](/prebid-server/overview/prebid-server-overview.html) to begin your integration.